 Meanwhile our cruise has headed back downriver, and as the Story Bridge comes into view — lit up in dazzling purple — dessert is served.
 ‘Heaven’ is the Kookaburra Queen II’s signature chocolate fondant, but I go easy as there are more sweet treats to sample.
 I tuck into mouth-watering delights such as brioche bread and butter pudding, baked passionfruit cheese cake, petite pavlovas and dainty espresso cups of chocolate mousse.

 As our paddle steamer makes its way back towards the Eagle Street Pier, I close my eyes and enjoy the refreshing river breeze.
 While feeling extremely full, I’m already making future dining plans.
-Do I try the Kookaburra Queen’s seafood-laden Weekend Lunch Cruise next, or the Brisbane High Tea Cruise?
+Should I do the Kookaburra Queen’s seafood-laden Weekend Lunch Cruise next, or the deliciously decadent High Tea Cruise?
 I think I’ll push the boat out — and do both!

 Additional images: Bigstock